 This can be time consuming but you may take a direct flight to Davao, Cagayan de Oro or Butuan then ride a bus to any of the ports in Surigao del Norte before heading out to Dapa port in Siargao on an outrigger boat or RORO ferry.

-Here are 9 top tourist destinations that you can cover in a day tour or with an itinerary for 2 to 4 days while in and near Siargao.
+Here are top nine (9) tourist spots that you can cover in a day tour or with an itinerary for 2 to 5 days while in and near Siargao.

 CLOUD 9 BOARDWALK